-Management has restricted NeighborWorks funds, Help A House funds, KeyBank financial empowerment funds, CFEC funds, and impact fund contributions received, internally.
+Management has restricted NeighborWorks funds, Help A House funds, KeyBank financial empowerment funds, and CFEC funds, internally.

 The Board of Directors has established operating and other reserves with the objective of setting funds aside to be drawn upon in the event of financial stress of an immediate liquidity need or if said funds have been designated for a specific purpose.
 The goal of the Corporation is to maintain operating and other reserves at a level to meet normal operating needs.